MiamiOH-CSE274/08_Graph_Lab/README.md

 #### 1. Which of the above requirements work, and which do not?
 For each requirement, write a brief response.

-1. add - TODO
+1. add - As long as cost is >= zero, it adds the edge.
-2. remove - TODO
+2. remove - Either in remove or getCost something might be messing up.
+In the tests, the last test says Error, expected -1, got -1.
+Not sure what is going on there.
-3. getCost - TODO
+3. getCost - Same as above.

 #### 2. For each of your methods, what is the worst-case running time?
 You may write your answer in terms of `n` (the number of vertices), `m` (the number of edges), `d` (the maximum degree of any node in the graph), or any combination of these.
 Try to give the most informative bound that you can.